mcintyrehh/moq-rs/README.md

 ### gstreamer

-moq-pub can also be run as a library, currently used for a [gstreamer plugin](https://github.com/kixelated/moq-gst).
+moq-pub can also be run as a library, currently used for a [gstreamer plugin](moq-gst-ietf).
-This is in a separate repository to avoid gstreamer being a hard requirement.
-See [run](https://github.com/kixelated/moq-gst/blob/main/run) for an example pipeline.
+See [run](moq-gst-ietf/run) for an example pipeline.

 ## moq-transport